 How Do You Pay Quarterly Income Taxes?

-As indicated above, if you receive an instalment reminder, you can simply write a check and send it back with the slip included with your reminder.
-Otherwise, you can use set up an automatic payment from your bank account to the CRA.
+As indicated above, if you receive an installment reminder, you can simply write a check and send it back with the slip included with your reminder.
+Otherwise, you can set up an automatic payment from your bank account to the CRA.

 You can use a debit card or credit card to make a payment through a third-party payment processor.
 If you bring your remittance slip to your bank, you can pay there, but if you’re paying more than $25 million, make sure to call ahead you need to make special arrangements for payments that large.

 If you are supposed to make quarterly payments and you don’t, the CRA will charge some penalties and interest.
 If you make quarterly payments, remember to note them on your annual tax return so you get credit for them.
 You don’t want to accidentally pay twice.